-Providence Alaska partnered with the state on a Medicaid demonstration project and has begun implementing some of the system changes in our own operations, including orthopedic bundled payments.
+Providence Alaska partnered with the state on a Medicaid demonstration project and has begun implementing some of the system changes in our own operations, including orthopedic bundled payments and working toward a Clinically Integrated Network.
 We pledge our ongoing partnership in continuing to reduce the cost of health care while improving health outcomes.

 The good news is that by many accounts, Alaska no longer has the highest cost health care.
 A Kaiser Family Foundation study looked at hospital adjusted expenses per patient day over time.
-The cost per patient day in Alaska has gone from 18th in the U.S. in 2016 to 30th in 2019.
+In 2001, Alaska had the highest cost per patient day in the U.S. In 2021, Alaska ranked a remarkable 47th and is far below the U.S. Average.
 Declining costs reflect a more efficient system and translates to reduced patient charges.

 Another major step was the implementation of Alaska's reinsurance program in 2017 and the subsequent approval of a 1332 waiver.
-Once the state with the highest health insurance premiums in the country, our percentage of rate increase now continues to be lower than the national average.
-In 2021 the average premium decreased in Alaska, for the fourth year in a row.
-There are now a handful of states with higher premiums than Alaska.
+Once the state with the highest health insurance premiums in the country, there are now a handful of states with higher premiums than Alaska.